 Our specialty is personal protective equipment (PPE).
 So you can bet that we pay very close attention to regulations for our products.
 Here's what you need to know about OSHA regulations, including the regulation number

 PPE covers equipment meant to protect eyes, face, head, and extremities, including hands, feet, arms, legs, etc. Employers need to determine what's needed given the nature of the hazards in their workplace.
 Based on the hazards present, they need to provide the PPE and training at their expense.
 As a starting point for further information, we like the OSHA Fact Sheet Personal Protective Equipment.

 Eye and Face Protection — 1910.133

 Thousands of people are blinded each year, and eye injuries cost more than $300 million per year in lost production time, medical costs, and worker compensation costs.
 The hazards you'll need to evaluate here include impact from flying objects, heat, chemicals, harmful dust, and optical radiation.
 OSHA provides an online tool for selecting PPE.

 We've spent a considerable amount of our time making gloves that fit every imaginable workplace and address every workplace hazard.
 The regulation for hand protection covers hazards that include: harmful substances, severe cuts/lacerations, abrasions, punctures, chemical, and thermal burns, as well as temperature extremes.
 Another resource we recommend is OHSA's PPE Assessment Tool.

 Foot Protection — 1910.136

-Foot protection needs to address falling and rolling objects as well as objects that could pierce the sole.
-It should also address static-discharge or electric-shock hazard when those exist in the workplace.
+Foot protection needs to address falling and rolling objects as well as things that could pierce the sole.
+It should also address static-discharge or electric-shock hazards when those exist in the workplace.
 You'll find the full regulation at foot protection.